tinyclub/linux-lab/README.md

     $ make kernel
     $ make boot U=0

+If using `board`, it only works on-the-fly, the setting will not be saved, this is helpful to run multiple boards at the same and not to disrupt each other:

+    $ make board=malta root-defconfig
+    $ make board=malta root
+    $ make board=malta kernel-checkout
+    $ make board=malta kernel-patch
+    $ make board=malta kernel-defconfig
+    $ make board=malta kernel
+    $ make board=malta boot U=0

+This allows to run multi boards in different terminals or background at the same time.

 ### Files transfering

 To transfer files between Qemu Board and Host, three methods are supported by